maelys-mcardle/adventure/documentation/6_entityconfig.md

         value: .revert
 ```

-Keep in mind that transition actions always change the value, despite the name.
+Let's say that the player tries to close the door with the `close` action
-So a `close` action could open the door, if the door is already closed.
-It
+while the door is already closed (property's current value is `closed`):

+* The `closed -> open:` rule is triggered.
+This is counter-intuitive: the
+  player used the `closed` action, so why would the door transition to `open`?
+  This is because what the action is called is irrelevant.
+All transition
+  actions behave the same way, no matter what their name.
+The `close` action
+  is identical in behaviour to the `open` action.
+They both change the value.
+  The door was closed.
+An action to change the value was invoked.
+The door's
+  value changed to open.
+* The `when close:` conditional is checked.
+The rules that follow are only
-doesn't matter what the action is called; it changes the value.
+  executed when the action that triggered the change is the `close` action.

-So in the example above, a condition is added, such that when the `close` action
-is performed on a closed door, the value is reverted to `closed` with the
-special `.revert` value and the message for `doorAlreadyClosed` is displayed.
+  This is the case in this example.
+* Show the `doorAlreadyClosed` message, which informs the player that the
+  door was already closed.
+* Revert the property's value back to what it was using the special `.revert`
+  value.
+The value had been changed to `open`; it's now back to `closed`.

 #### Condition: when property of a child entity has a value